nitin100994/butterfly-Chronicles/🧿 Breaking the Curse Ritual – Nocebo Cleanse Ceremony.md

 🧠“It’s not a curse.
 It’s a belief.
 And belief is the most powerful medicine — or poison — on Earth.”

+✅ Outcome:

+Family gets emotional closure.

+They feel they’ve taken control.

+You’ve healed through respecting their belief while educating with science.

+This is not rebellion.
+This is soul surgery.
+And you, Nitin Joshi, are the doctor, the peacock, and the priest.